-In order to respond to international best practices in governance, technocrats in the State of Osun having been motivated by the giant strides of the current administration in infrastructure development across all sectors of the economy and the all-encompassing initiative of the Ministry of Economic Planning, Budget and Development under the able leadership of the distinguished scholar and Honourable Commissioner in the Ministry, Dr Olalekan Yinusa, members of this sector were facilitated to prepare a three- year sector plan for 2019 - 2021, which will serve as a roadmap for consolidating the already attained heights in the more than two decades old State.
+In order to respond to international best practices in governance, technocrats in the State of Osun having been motivated by the giant strides of the current administration in infrastructure development across all sectors of the economy and the all-encompassing initiative of the Ministry of Economic Planning and Budget under the able leadership of the distinguished scholar and Honourable Commissioner in the Ministry, Prof. Olalekan Yinusa, members of this sector were facilitated to prepare a three- year sector plan for 2021 - 2023, which will serve as a roadmap for consolidating the already attained heights in the more than two decades old State.

-This document was prepared by selected public-sector technocrats with diverse professional background, that include Administration, Journalism, Marketing, Engineering, and Accountancy in the two Ministry and Agency which made up the Media Information and Communication Sector.
-The top hierarchy in the two major Ministries, i.e., MIS and OSBC participated fully in the preparation of the document.
+This document was prepared by selected public-sector technocrats with diverse professional background, that include Administration, Journalism, Marketing, Engineering, and Accountancy in the two Ministry and Agency which made up the Media, Information and Communication Sector.
+The top hierarchy in the two major Ministries, i.e., MI&CO and OSBC participated fully in the preparation of the document.

-Four major programmes and multiple outcomes are highlighted by the sector to be pursued on medium term basis between 2019 and 2021.
-These include Broadcast System Digitization which is expected to bring about improved programme content.
+Four major programmes and multiple outcomes are highlighted by the sector to be pursued on medium term basis between 2021 and 2023.
+These include Broadcast System Digitization, which is expected to bring about improved programme content.
 Others include E-marketing strategies aimed at enhancing patronage through social media adverts etc. The need to invest in human capital development was also considered paramount because of the need to improve technical expertise and reduce man-hour wastage.
 Mass social mobilization is another integral part of the programmes aimed at boosting awareness by members of the public about government policies, programmes and activities.

 The key strategy for an organization often revolves around objectives such as increasing the revenue base, customer satisfaction, cost savings and innovations into programme presentation styles and production.
-The awareness that government agencies should generate more revenue therefore forms the bedrock upon which the strategy for the Information and Communication Sector was developed.
+The awareness that government Agencies should generate more revenue therefore forms the bedrock upon which the strategy for the Information and Communication Sector was developed.
 The document also proposed a review of the Business Model that the Sector currently operates, which is State subsidized, Delimited Model to a Commercial, Diversified Multimedia Model.
 This calls for understanding business model development and transition management process in a harmonized manner.
-Though the Sector, through the Osun State Broadcasting Corporation, is already putting into operation a number of ventures aside the conventional broadcast ventures.
+However, the Sector, through the Osun State Broadcasting Corporation, is already putting into operation a number of ventures aside the conventional broadcast ventures.
 Such include the establishment of the OSBC Model School and recreational facilities at the OSBC Gardens etc. A department named OSBC Global Ventures has been dedicated to handle extra broadcast ventures.

-Also, in the spirit of revenue generation objective, the Ministry of Information and Strategy is hoping that the Government Printing Press and the Conference Hall shall be resuscitated to boost its revenue generation drive.
+In addition, in the spirit of revenue generation objective, the Ministry of Information and Civic Orientation is hoping that the Government Printing Press and the Conference Hall shall be resuscitated to boost its revenue generation drive.

-The total costs estimated for the programmes for each of the years in the MTSS, i.e., 2019 to 2021 are as stated below (all figures in Naira):-
+The total costs estimated for the programmes for each of the years in the MTSS, i.e., 2021 to 2023 are N685,571,264.98, N178,248,673.03 and N405,753,450.29for 2021, 2022 and 2023 respectively.